-We have to start by saying that Dragon fruit is clearly one of the most dramatic fruits around.
-If you have teenagers, especially if you have teenage girls, then you may be familiar with the term “extra”.
-Extra basically means what is sounds like — above and beyond, a bit more than what the norm is.
-This is a phrase used to describe someone who is a little much, dramatic, emotional, sometimes needy, or a little bit of a pain in the butt.
-Anyway, I don’t want to attribute human qualities to produce, but if a fruit was going to be labeled extra, dragon fruit might be that fruit.
-Or at least show-offy.
+Dragon fruit is one of the most dramatic fruits around.
+If you have teenagers, especially if you have teenage girls, then you may be familiar with the term “extra,” which basically means what it sounds like — above and beyond the norm.
+This is a phrase used (along with copious eye rolling) to describe someone who is a little dramatic, emotional, sometimes needy, or just a little bit of a pain in the butt.
+Anyway, I don’t love to attribute human qualities to produce, but if any fruit was going to be labeled extra, dragon fruit might be that fruit.

 What Does Dragon Fruit Look Like?

-The appearance of dragon fruit is part of its appeal.
-It comes in three varieties: yellow with white flesh, pink with red flesh, and pink with white flesh.
-There will be a lot of thick petal-like protrusions all over the fruit.
-The inside color is vibrant, almost neon, especially the red-fleshed version.
-All of the insides have tiny edible black seeds, sort of like kiwi seeds, sprinkled throughout.
+Dragon fruit can also be called pitaya, or strawberry fruit, partly because of how it looks: It comes in three varieties: yellow with white flesh, pink with red flesh, and pink with white flesh.
+There are a lot of thick, petal-like protrusions all over the fruit.
+On the inside of the fruit, the color is vibrant, almost neon, especially for the red-fleshed version of the fruit.
+All of the varieties have tiny, edible black seeds, sort of like kiwi seeds, sprinkled throughout.

 What Does Dragon Fruit Taste Like?

-Dragon fruit can be found in well stocked supermarkets, and definitely in specialty stores that carry produce.
-You can also find it in Latino and Asian markets, and online.
+Dragon fruit can be found in well-stocked supermarkets and some specialty stores that carry produce.
+You can also find it in Latino and Asian markets and online.

-Look for dragon fruit in the produce aisle, usually near the other tropical fruits.
-The skin should be smooth and leathery, with those firm petal-like protrusions all over the fruit, sometimes with green tips.
-Look for bright evenly colored skin, that gives slightly when you press into it, but not too much — you don’t want it to be too soft.
+When you’re picking which dragon fruit to buy, look for it in the produce aisle, usually near the other tropical fruits.
+The skin should be smooth and leathery, with firm, petal-like protrusions all over the fruit, sometimes with green tips.
+Look for bright, evenly-colored skin that gives slightly when you press into it, but not too much — you don’t want it to be too soft.

 Dragon fruit can be stored on the counter as long as it’s not getting too soft.
 If it starts to yield too much when you press into it, transfer it to the fridge in a sealed plastic bag for a few days.
 Eat it before it gets mushy.

-Dragon fruit is grown in Central and South America, Southeast Asia, Mexico and Israel, Australia, the Caribbean, as well as warmer US states like Texas, California and Florida (pretty international, no?)
-It is in season during the summers of those climates, but available all throughout the year.
+Dragon fruit is grown in Central and South America, Southeast Asia, Mexico, Israel, Australia, and the Caribbean, as well as in warmer U.S. states like Texas, California, and Florida (pretty international, no?).
+It is in season during the summers of those climates but should be available all throughout the year.